otovo/advent-of-code/rix1/README.md

 Fun to see [leverage](https://www.amazon.com/Effective-Engineer-Engineering-Disproportionate-Meaningful/dp/0996128107) in practice!
 Since I created the `findIntersection()` utility for day 3, I mostly had to think of how to transform the input to the right format for task 1.
 When task 2 came around, I already had the answer, so I meerly needed to add a condition to count `PARTIAL_OVERLAP` in addition to `FULLY_OVERLAP`.

 <img src="https://i.kym-cdn.com/entries/icons/original/000/000/142/feelsgoodman.png" alt="Feelsgoodman" width="120px">

+#### Day 5

+Not surprisingly, most of today was about parsing and massaging the input to a format that made sense.
+But all in all, I'm pretty happy with how this turned out.
+After that was done, doing the actual transformations was meerly 17 lines of code.

+If there are any TIL's today, I guess it would be that (again) it pays off to have a nice datastructure.
+Solving task 2 was done on a single line, just avoiding reversing the array before moving it to the new column.